-I am a photographer working predominantly in Africa and the Middle East, interested in the interplay and synergy between identity and place particularly within the context of migration and statelessness.
+Mackenzie Knowles-Coursin is a documentary photographer interested in the interplay between identity and place particularly within the context of migration and statelessness.

-These stories have been published in print and online in Time, The Wall Street Journal, The New York Times, Foreign Policy Magazine, Al Jazeera Magazine, Christian Science Monitor, The Guardian, NPR, and BBC among others.
+His work has been exhibited at FotoDC, Washington D.C.’s annual photography festival, as well as The United States Holocaust Memorial Museum.
+His stories have been published in print and online in Time, The New Yorker, The Wall Street Journal, The New York Times, Foreign Policy Magazine, Die Zeit, and Al Jazeera Magazine among others.

-I studied geopolitics and ecology at Dartmouth College in the north of the United States, and graduated with a major in Human Geography and minor in Biology.
+Mackenzie studied geopolitics and ecology at Dartmouth College in the United States, and graduated with a major in Human Geography and a minor in Biology.

-I speak Spanish and Portuguese fluently, Mandarin proficiently, and can keep myself fed using Arabic.
-My Turkish, however, is atrocious.
+He speaks Spanish and Portuguese fluently, Mandarin and French proficiently, and can keep himself fed using Arabic.

 | Email |